Culture of the Southern United States: Other languages

-Other distinct languages include Cajun French (Louisiana) and Isleño Spanish (Louisiana, see also Canarian Spanish).
+Other distinct languages include Louisiana French (Louisiana) and Isleño Spanish (Louisiana; see also Canarian Spanish).

 The US South also contains many indigenous languages from the Native American Muskogean, Caddoan, Siouan–Catawban, Iroquoian, Algonquian, Yuchi, Chitimacha, Natchez, Tunica, Adai, Timucua, and Atakapa families.
 The historical record seems to suggest a picture of great linguistic diversity (similar to California) although most languages mentioned were not documented.
 Several southeastern languages have become extinct and all are endangered.
 The influence of native languages has led to distinct Indian varieties of English.

 Regional variations

 There continues to be debate about what constitutes the basic elements of Southern culture.
 This debate is influenced partly because the South is such a large region.
 As a result, there are a number of cultural variations among states in the region.

 Among the variations found in Southern culture are: